jduss4/chad_code_camp/1_grain_cart/1_hello_brent.md

+# Hello, Brent

+- Variables
+- Input / Output
-# Variables, Input / Output, Basic Math
+- Basic Math

 You (Chad) drive a grain cart (Brent) which collects corn from the combine and transfers it to a semi.
 The semi can legally hold up to __50,000 pounds__.